DimensionDev/Mask-VI/DOCUMENTATION.md

-# Maskbook VI Assets Management Standard
+# Mask VI Assets Management Standard

 ## Introduction

-This document is part of specification "Maskbook-VI".
+This document is part of specification "Mask-VI".

 This document elaborates how should image assets be managed.